The background as a quantum observable: Einstein's hole argument in a quasiclassical context: Discussion

 But even in full quantum gravity there will be a domain where particles are a good approximation.
 This is certainly so for the physical situations which we observe today.
 And this will remain to be true in the domain of non-relativistic, Newtonian quantum gravity.
 In this domain, our thought experiment clearly makes sense.

-Moreover, the theorems \ref{th:measurement} and \ref{th:product} do not require at all that we consider interactions with a single particle, not even with some particles -- in theorem \ref{th:measurement} we don't make any assumptions about the part of the environment our source particle interact with, and all we need in theorem \ref{th:product} is that it interacts with some other system, which has a separate Hilbert space with a scalar product in it.
+Moreover, the theorem \ref{t:measurement} is not restricted at all to the consideration of a single particle, not even with some particles.
+Only the formula \eqref{d:product} depends on this.
+All we need for the other points of theorem \ref{t:measurement} is that it interacts with some other system, which has a separate Hilbert space with a scalar product in it.